Skip to main content

 Grid View

-When your AI-Automated cull is finished, the selections are presented to you in Grid View.
+When your cull is finished, the selections are presented to you in Grid View.
 In this mode, you can quickly review multiple photos at once on a single screen.
 Choose how many photos are displayed by adjusting the slider at the top left of the screen.

 In case you need a reminder for this and other keyboard shortcuts in Aftershoot, click on the Key symbol at the top of the screen.